 The Butterfly House situates at Faust Park, 15193 Olive Blvd.
-It’s another top educational and cultural spot of St Louis.
+It’s another top educational and cultural spot in St Louis.
 You can see thousands of gorgeous butterflies here flying around liberally.
 The admission fee of Butterfly House is $6 for matures and remains open Tuesday to Sunday.

-St. Louis Artists’ Guild can be found at 1920s mansion inside the Oak Knoll Park located at CLayton, and is promoting the visual sculptures in St Loius from 1886.
+St. Louis Artists’ Guild can be found at 1920s mansion inside the Oak Knoll Park located at Clayton and is promoting the visual sculptures in St Loius from 1886.
 The museum has regional and national exhibitions; classes and workshops; programs and art talks too.